 Today’s recipe is the sort of recipe I love: maximum flavour, minimum effort.
 Rich and flavoursome Italian Pork and Fennel Ragu tastes like you’ve been slaving over a hot stove for hours, yet it takes under half an hour from switching on the stove to sitting down to eat.

-Not at all!
-The secret is using coarse, country-style pork sausages instead of mince.
+The secret is using coarse, country-style pork sausages instead of plain ground pork.
 Because sausages are already pre-seasoned, they add a huge whack of flavour to the dish, saving you hours of cooking time.
-This is a really popular method of making a quick, delicious ragu here in Italy.

 What sort of sausages should I use to make Ragu?

 I’m glad you asked!
 It’s important to use the coarsest, Italian-style sausages you can find with high meat content.

 If your local supermarket doesn’t have any, consider visiting your local butcher who may make or source them for you.